Novalnet-AG/Magento2-Hyva-Checkout-Integration-By-Novalnet/README.md

 - TWINT

 ## Documentation & Support
-For more information about the Magento 2 Payment Integration by Novalnet, please get in touch with us: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>
+For more information about the Magento 2 Hyvä Integration by Novalnet, please get in touch with us: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>

 Novalnet AG<br>
 Zahlungsinstitut (ZAG)<br>